Music Together® believes that:

 Classes are both highly structured AND extremely flexible.

 Our Music Together® classes try to create the feel of a large, extended family group making music in the living room.
-You might imagine that some people would be singing along, others dancing and moving, others listening and tapping their feet, others might be doing other things (sewing or reading,) but very aware of the group and listening to the music.
+Some people would be singing along, others dancing and moving, others listening and tapping their feet, others might be doing other things (sewing or reading,) but very aware of the group and listening to the music.

 Children with Special Needs